hms-dbmi/Hail-on-Google-Cloud/Bash_script/README.md

 - VM_google.txt (choose the virtual instance among https://cloud.google.com/compute/pricing)
 - nodes_google.txt (i.e number of preemptible nodes - if 0, you will have a cluster with 2 standard worker nodes)

+By default, the master node is a *n1-standard-4* virtual machine, you can change that in Final_shell_script.sh.

 You have to choose the python file that you want to submit to your cluster and specify it in the shell script pipeline.sh by editing *your-python-file*.
 ``` gcloud dataproc jobs submit pyspark gs://your-bucket/your-python-file.py --cluster=hail$count --project=your-project ```